CSC478-WCU/terraform-provider-fabric/README.md

 This Terraform provider allows you to manage resources on the **FABRIC Testbed**.
 It supports creating, reading, updating, and deleting slices (multi-node experiments) as well as querying available resources and sites.

 > **Disclaimer**: This provider is **not maintained** by the official FABRIC Testbed team.
-It is an open-source project developed at **West Chester University** to provide a convenient way to manage resources on the FABRIC Testbed using Terraform.
+It is an open-source project developed by a student at **West Chester University** to provide a convenient way to manage resources on the FABRIC Testbed using Terraform.

 > **Note:** This is built off the Fabric Orchestrator Client here: https://github.com/CSC478-WCU/fabric-orchestrator-go-client